Sunday, 29 April 2012

 Once my reverie was disturbed when I heard a distant alarm.
 I hurried back along the checker-plated passageway, bouncing off hand rails and bulkheads as the ship pitched and rolled, back through the water-tight door connecting the shaft tunnel to the main engine room, to see a steady stream of hot black heavy fuel oil shooting out from a ruptured pipe leading to the fuel injectors.
 There was Gordon, wrench in hand, standing on a hand rail reaching over his head to the breached pipe, trying hard to undo a union connection.
 Catching sight of me he called out, “don’t just fecken stand there staring you useless ba’ heed, awa’ an’ get a valve wrench, so I can turn the fecken thing aff!

 Of course, one of the things about all ships’ engine rooms, even today is that they are hot and noisy.
-Unlike today’s health and safety conscious working conditions, we almost never wore ear protection, and the consequence of standing next to a high revving gear box for hours at a time only came home to roost many years later in the form of industrial deafness (although my wife still thinks the word “industrial” can be easily interchanged with “convenient”).
+Unlike today’s health and safety conscious working conditions, we almost never wore ear protection, and the consequence of standing next to a high revving gear box for hours at a time only came home to roost many years later in the form of industrial deafness (although my wife still thinks the word “industrial” can be interchanged with “convenient”).

-I would like to tell you about our second mate.
+I would like to take a moment to tell you about our second mate.
 An interesting character, he was the archetypal cantankerous old Scottish mariner in the twilight of his career.
 He had been twice shipwrecked during the second war and he was undeniably the most challenging individual I had ever the misfortune of trying to wake-up.
 He was on the same watch as I was, but frequently slept through his wake-up call.
 It was not unusual for the third mate to call down from the bridge saying his relief was late, and would I mind giving him another shake.
 Why they couldn’t send one of the seamen or one of the cadets down, I never understood – they obviously didn’t like the job any more than I did.
 So up I would go to his cabin entering it to find him lying fully clothed on his back, making a noise like a bull farting, smelly feet hanging over the end of the bunk, refusing all attempts to wake him.
 It was only persistent vigorous shaking, and shouting in his ear which eventually got him to stir, and then I would dive out of the way as this great claw of a hand would come around to swat me away as if I was a fly.
 I used to dread this job.

 Seamen always get excited when the ship is on its way home.
 They have a word for this condition.
 It’s called “the Channels”.
 Originally meant to refer to how a sailor feels as his ship approaches and sails into the English Channel, it starts long before this, usually as soon as the crew become aware that the next destination will be the last one before "paying off" and going home.
 By the time we were in the Red Sea, talk of “the Channels” was commonplace.